idia640/course-materials/example-case-study-idea.md

 You decide that you need to find a solution to help people better understand actual risk when tornadoes are in the area — you want to help people imagine what might happen and that the threat is real.

+## Attribution

+The idea for this came from Michael Lewis "The Coming Storm" and work he described by Kim Klockow, who works at the intersection of meteorology and social and behavioral science.